 When Should you Shoot Black and White Photos?

-Many photographers find themselves shooting black and white photography as a deliberate choice, even if what they capture at the time is in color.
+Many famous black and white photographers find themselves shooting black and white photography as a deliberate choice, even if what they capture at the time is in color.

 There are various reasons to make this decision – here are a few.